nielskee/draft-articles/TechnicalHiringPart2.md

 - **Ethical developers** : you want to hire developers who care about their users, customers, and colleagues.
 If I see some indications that developers are motivated by making things better for people, this makes me happy.
-This could be adoption of better test-driven approaches to get the product right for users or more secure code to protect them, more efficient code to improve battery life on a user's device, or improving readability and clarity of code for their colleagues.
+This could be adoption of better test&#8209;driven approaches to get the product right for users or more secure code to protect them, more efficient code to improve battery life on a user's device, or improving readability and clarity of code for their colleagues.

-- **Action-oriented** : it's something of a Silicon Valley term, but it's widely applicable in tech as a desirable trait.
+- **Action&#8209;oriented** : it's something of a Silicon Valley term, but it's widely applicable in tech as a desirable trait.
 You want people who are going to do things, measure how they work, learn, and adapt.
-Some of this will be shaped by the way their organisation works, but still look for evidence that people run spikes, experiments and proofs-of-concept, and adapt their approach.
+Some of this will be shaped by the way their organisation works, but still look for evidence that people run spikes, experiments and proofs&#8209;of&#8209;concept, and adapt their approach.

 ## Personal projects and meetups : a note of caution